ibm-cloud-docs/discovery-data/connector-notes-cp4d.md

 ## Prerequisite steps
 {: #connector-notes-cp4d-prereq}

--   If you want to enable document level security, you must take some steps to set it up.
-For more information, see [Supporting document level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).
+-   If you want to enable document-level security, you must take some steps to set it up.
+For more information, see [Supporting document-level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).

-    You can use the LDAP server that is used by Notes (either the internal Domino LDAP or an external LDAP directory) as a remote LDAP directory to manage document level security.
+    You can use the LDAP server that is used by Notes (either the internal Domino LDAP or an external LDAP directory) as a remote LDAP directory to manage document-level security.
 Users who search the collection can be listed in an external LDAP directory.
 However, the user credentials that you use to set up the crawl must belong to a user who is listed in the internal Domino LDAP directory.

-    To configure document level security, you need to collect the following information:
+    To configure document-level security, you need to collect the following information:

     LDAP server URL
     :   The LDAP server URL to connect to.
 For example, `ldap://<ldap_server>:<port>`.